AlexTouvras/powerbi-portfolio/README.md

-# powerbi-portfolio
-Power BI reports and dashboards with clean Nordic-inspired design.

 # Power BI Portfolio

 This repository showcases my Power BI reports and dashboards, with a focus on clean, Nordic-inspired design and effective storytelling.